In a way, a positive development in the fight against fake Africa students…

 He was commenting on the Higher Education Ministry’s decision to stop issuing visas on arrival and social visit passes to foreign students to check the abuse.
 Its minister, Datuk Seri Mohamed Khaled Nordin said visas would only be issued to foreign students after they received an offer from public or private institutions of higher learning under the ministry’s supervision.

-Admittedly this should have been done a long, long time ago but at least, the Government seemed to moving its fat big butt in enforcing the African student visa rules and we just hope that this change of policy will be closely followed up with proper enforcement.
+Admittedly this should have been done a long, long time ago but at least, the Government seemed to be moving its stand in enforcing the African student visa rules and we just hope that this change of policy will be closely followed up with proper enforcement.

-A good chance for the Home Minister to put good of his words that Malaysia is not a safe transit for criminals from Africa.
+A good chance for the Home Minister to make good of his words that Malaysia is not a safe transit for criminals from Africa.

 We are sorry that this post was not useful for you!